Fmstrat/plex-ssl/README.md

 [root@pms-vm mitm]# echo "=========================" >> /usr/lib/plexmediaserver/Resources/cacert.pem
 [root@pms-vm mitm]# cat MITM_CA.pem >> /usr/lib/plexmediaserver/Resources/cacert.pem
 ```

+#####Installing in PMS's host OS

+You will need to complete this step if you would like to access plex.tv from your PMS server.
+If you do NOT wish to access https://plex.tv in browsers or commands (like wget) on the PMS system, this step is not necessary.

+Use <a href="http://kb.kerio.com/product/kerio-connect/server-configuration/ssl-certificates/adding-trusted-root-certificates-to-the-server-1605.html" target="_blank">Kerio's guide to installing trusted root certificates</a> to install the self signed certificate on your PMS server's OS.

+#####Set up your external certificate

 Now we need to setup our external, valid certificate:
 ```